sheila-anne/sheila-anne/src/pages/index.md

   description: >
     Sheila Anne is a combination of life coaching, intentional movement, and story curation.
 Join Sheila as she nourishes your mind, and spirit, creating a place where you can grow as a person.
 description: >-
   Tap into your inner compass.
 Stoke your inner fire.
 Ignite personal growth in your relationships, professional life, and activities.
 Create nourishing spaces & experiences.
 Discover a life coach who works to integrate your deepest desires into actionable and attainable goals.
-Sheila Anne is an IFC registered life coach ready to take your life to the next level.
+Sheila Anne is the coach ready to take your life to the next level.
 intro:
   blurbs:
     - image: /img/sheila-anne-tree.png